djsudduth/wspr-reports/README.md

 or
 LX1DQ at 6885 km had snr values of [-16, -19, -19, -18, -16, -14, -16] over 1 hour span midday on 30m ->std dev = 1.86, variance = 3.5

 Data measurements over 1-2 hours should consider D-layer ionization variability based on time of day, frequency and GOES spikes.
-Also, using SNRs for antenna performance characteristics should consider the std dev variability of SNR reports along with sporadic receptions from reporters that may appear or fade based on atmospheric changes.
+Also, using SNRs for antenna performance characteristics should consider the std dev variability of SNR reports along with sporadic receptions from reporters that may appear or fade based on ionospheric changes.

 **Changing antenna configurations and using this data to understand performance should consider multiple wspr calls throughout the day over a number of days.
 Shorter measurements can lead to misinterpreted results.**